milesmcc/personal/content/posts/reading-list.md

 draft: false
 ---

-I've been an avid reader since I was a kid, and I found much of my favorite literature through others' suggestions.
-I hope I can add value to readers in a similar fashion by listing some of my favorite reads in no particular order.

 - The Rise of Theodore Roosevelt, by Edmund Morris
 - Thinking Fast and Slow, by Daniel Kahneman
 - The Absolutely True Diary of a Part-Time Indian, by Sherman Alexie